 6. Buying process (Buyers)

 6.1 Binding acceptance.
 Review the listing carefully.
 Your request becomes a binding purchase if the Seller accepts; at acceptance, your payment method is charged the total shown at checkout.
+If a listing permits partial quantity or seat selection, your request and any accepted order cover only the quantity and seats shown for that request.

 6.2 Prompt acceptance of transfer.
 You must promptly accept the electronic transfer in the primary ticket app/site and follow any steps required by the primary (e.g., account creation, ID match).
 Then mark Received in TicketZap once the correct tickets are in your account.